BYUIDSS/DataPushR/README.md

 ## Installation

-You can install the released version of DataPushR from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of DataPushR using the below call.

 ``` r
 install.packages("pacman")